JustinLung/netflix-clone/README.md

 # 🍿 Netflix Clone
-A Netflix clone made with Nuxtjs and TMDB API.
+A Netflix clone made with Nuxtjs and The Movie Database API.

 ## Build Setup